LordNoteworthy/cpu-internals/README.md

 #### 32-BIT PAGING

+- 32-bit paging may map linear addresses to either 4-KByte pages or 4-MByte pages.
 <p align="center"> <img src="https://i.imgur.com/yk5DDik.png" width="500px" height="auto"></p>
 <p align="center"> <img src="https://i.imgur.com/graLHn1.png" width="500px" height="auto"></p>

 #### PAE PAGING

-- With PAE paging, a logical processor maintains a set of four (4) PDPTE registers (64-bits), which are loaded from an address in CR3.
+- With PAE paging, a logical processor maintains a set of **four PDPTE** registers (64-bits), which are loaded from an address in CR3.
 - Linear address are translated using 4 hierarchies of in-memory paging structures, each located using one of the **PDPTE registers**.
 (This is different from the other paging modes, in which there is one hierarchy referenced by CR3.
 - Each PDPTE controls access to a 1-GByte region of the linear-address space.
 - Bits 31:30 of the linear address select a PDPTE register; this is PDPTE*i*, where _i_ is the value of bits 31:30.